 When teens in Brattleboro tested the limits of public nakedness, the town enacted an ordinance banning nudity from the center of town.
 When Wilmington banned nudity, essentially taking the very private and out-of-the-way Ledges away from its historical patrons, an outcry from national naturist organizations, civil libertarians, and local activists rallied a vote that overturned this ban.

-Each session, a couple Vermont legislators do their best to turn simple nudity into a state crime, which would destroy our traditional way of life and a whole lot of common sense.
+During some sessions, a couple Vermont legislators do their best to turn simple nudity into a state crime, which would destroy our traditional way of life and a whole lot of common sense.
 Those laws usually don’t go very far, but we do have to be mindful that they will likely creep up again and again.
 Currently, our laws only ban lewd and lascivious behavior and the use of nudity in advertising.
 But we will keep an eye on the legislature and speak up when needed.

 Vermont Nudity and Laws in the News